 What to do in the New Forest

 This area is an outdoor lover's dream, with many activities available.
 Lace up your walking boots and go for a stroll along the lengthy trails that wind through the National Park.
 Go for as long as you like, a short stroll or a 16 km trek.
-You’ll be rewarded by beautiful woodland, open land, and the odd classic English pub, where you might just want to terminate your walk and enjoy some delicious homemade food (and maybe a real ale while you’re at it).
+You’ll be rewarded by beautiful woodland, open land, and the odd classic English pub, where you might want to pause your walk and enjoy some delicious homemade food (and maybe a real ale while you’re at it).

 For those who like their outdoor activities with a dash of adrenaline, why not have a go at some intense cycling - there are more than 160 km of trails and it’s a great way to see the diversity of the area.
 Or why not head out on the water for a spot of water skiing or wakeboarding?
 Horse Riding is also a popular activity with adults and kids in the New Forest.

-New Forest for children
+New Forest family holidays

 If you want to give your children a fun activity that is also educational, head along for one of the organised events put on by the park.
 These include trails through various sections of the park with a tour guide and a look at the wildlife, such as birds in their natural environment.

-Exploring historic New Forest
+Exploring the historic New Forest